|

 • Do bicycle kicks.
 Help massage his belly by doing bicycle kicks.
 Gently move one of his bent knees toward his belly, then straighten and move the other bent knee.

 • Place a warm towel on his tummy.
-This can help relax his muscles and loosen the stool.
+This can relax his muscles and loosen the stool.
 Make sure to test the temperature of the towel before placing it on his tummy.

+That said, you can still do plenty to help him take to eating solid food in a stress-free environment.
 You can’t always control when or how much he eats, but you can take the pressure off and make eating a positive experience—for him and you.

 Get more tips: